By entering the ANOFOB, you agree to comply with the information below.

 Current copyright laws require that to make a video recording of any work; you must obtain permission from the Publisher, Composer or Owner of the Rights.
 This permission is achieved via a synchronisation licence.
 For suggestions of Australian composers and their synchronisation status, or more information on synchronisation, go to our Sheet Music and Synchronisation page.

 Bands will also submit photocopies of original music scores to provide an adjudicator’s copy for the ANOFOB per OneMusic Australia requirements.

-Submissions of videos and music scores are via the file upload box on the Entry Form and Uploads page.
+Submissions of videos and music scores are via the Entry Form and Uploads page file upload box.